The most likely common cause: Generalized likelihood

 \subsection{Consistency with the common cause principle}

-The maximization of $L_{\beta<1}$ holds the following feature that is inherent in CCP: for independent $\A$ and $\B$, $p(a,b)=p(a)p(b)$, no cause is predicted whatsoever, i.e. the maximization of $L_{\beta<1}$ predicts: \BEA p(a|c)=p(a), \quad p(b|c)=p(b), \quad p(c)=\frac{1}{|C|}. \EEA Eq.~(\ref{ido}) is deduced from the concavity of $L_{\beta<1}$; see Appendix \ref{anal1} for details.
-Thus, correlations are to be explained via conditional independence.
+The maximization of $L_{\beta<1}$ holds the following feature that is inherent in CCP: for independent $\A$ and $\B$, $p(a,b)=p(a)p(b)$, no cause is predicted whatsoever, i.e., the maximization of $L_{\beta<1}$ predicts: \BEA p(a|c)=p(a), \quad p(b|c)=p(b), \quad p(c)=\frac{1}{|C|}. \EEA Eq.~(\ref{ido}) is deduced from the concavity of $L_{\beta<1}$; see Appendix \ref{anal1} for details.